matjmiles/Bottle-on-Pythonanywhere-Tutorial/README.md

 ### <a id="user-content-create-python" class="anchor" aria-hidden="true" href="#create-python"></a>Create Pythonanywhere Account

-1. Go to https://pythonanywhere.com and click on "Pricing and signup".
+1. Go to <a href="pythonanywhere.com" target="_blank">https://pythonanywhere.com</a> and click on "Pricing and signup".

 ![pricing and signup](images/01%20pythonanywhere.png)